By Leyl Black

 Nachreiner chose CareCloud’s practice management system, both for the system’s modern design and the practice’s commitment to solving healthcare challenges using the latest technology.

-In fact, one of the key technology advantages of the CareCloud system is its ability to act as an integrated hub for a variety of third-party digital marketing tools.
+In fact, one of the key technological advantages of the CareCloud system is its ability to act as an integrated hub for a variety of third-party digital marketing tools.
 Since implementing CareCloud in early 2015, Sanova has taken advantage of these capabilities — and CareCloud’s extensive partner network — to build a marketing growth engine that includes:

-1. Online appointment scheduling.
+1. Online appointment scheduling

 The foundation of the “engine” is CareCloud’s appointment management functionality, which allows patients to see real-time appointment availability and schedule appointments on the Sanova website.
 According to Nachreiner, this feature has “streamlined the scheduling process and reduced the company’s administrative burden substantially.”

-2. Filling schedules.
+2. Filling schedules

 Sanova is also using CareCloud partner ZocDoc to help them fill providers’ schedules.